knjcode/imgdupes/README.md

 # Available hash algorithm

-`imgdupes` uses the [ImageHash] to calculate perceptual hash.
+`imgdupes` uses the [ImageHash] to calculate perceptual hash (except for `phash-org` algorithm).
-You can use the same hash method as [ImageHash] library.

 - [ahash]: average hashing
-- [phash]: perception hashing
+- [phash]: perception hashing (using only the 8x8 DCT low-frequency values including the first term)
 - [dhash]: difference hashing
 - [whash]: wavelet hashing

+- [phash-org]: perception hashing (fix algorithm from ImageHash implementation)
+  > using only the 8x8 DCT low-frequency values and excluding the first term since the DC coefficient can be significantly different from the other values and will throw off the average.

 # Options